Find the solutions of the given equation. Express your answer in ... | Study Prep in Pearson+

 - 11. Graphing Complex Numbers(0)

 Find the solutions of the given equation.
-Express your answer in radians using the least possible non-negative angle measure.
-Round your answer to four decimal places, if necessary.
+Express your answer in degrees using the least possible non-negative angle measure.
+Round your answer to the nearest tenth, if necessary.

 0 Comments